anybox/Faire/articles/part2.md

 ### Repository

-A repository is a class that implements an interface and take care of interactions with the persistance layer of your application.
+A repository is a class that implements an interface and take care of interactions with the persistence layer of your application.

-Since Interface are not a thing in Python you may wonder why and how.
-I'll get to that in a bit.

 ## Let's get real